heera/ninja-tables/readme.txt

 1. Upload the plugin files to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the ‘Plugins’ screen in WordPress
-1. Use the Ninja Tables -> All Tables -> Add table to create a table and get started.
+1. Use the Ninja Tables -> All Tables -> Add a table to create a table and get started.

 == Frequently Asked Questions ==

 = Is Ninja Tables Responsive? =

-Tables form created by NinjaTables is mobile responsive and looks beautiful in any device.
+Tables form created by NinjaTables is mobile responsive and looks beautiful on any device.

 = I am not technical, can I use weForms? =